Adelaide Glaciarium

-In 1907 it became the Olympia Roller Skating Rink, and in December 1908 it was converted into a picture theatre by cinema chain owner T. J. West, known as West's Olympia.
-This was the first permanent cinema in Adelaide, and was replaced by a new building in 1939, West's Theatre.
+In 1907 it became the Olympia Roller Skating Rink, and in December 1908 it was converted into a picture theatre, West's Olympia, by cinema chain owner T. J. West.
+This was the first permanent cinema in Adelaide, in 1939 replaced by a new building West's Theatre.

 History

 The Cyclorama buildings were built on Town Acre 74 in Adelaide, South Australia.
 This town acre was originally purchased by English born John Barton Hack, who was an early settler in Adelaide, at the beginning of the first land sales in Adelaide in March 1837 as part of a 60-acre lot purchase.
 On the eastern half of the Town Acre 74 property the proprietor, Mr. William McLean, built the Grand Coffee Palace in 1890.
 Immediately to the west of the Grand Coffee Palace, he erected the Cyclorama Entrance tower and vestibule on the western half of Town Acre 74 in the same year and the tower entrance and vestibule wall adjoined the Grand Coffee Palace walls.
 The adjoining wall of the octagonal-walled viewing gallery encroached on the boundary of the half acre the Grand Coffee Palace was built on by enough to see the property boundary line 2 inches inside the adjoining wall of the viewing room.
 The eaves of the dome surpassed the boundary by 30 inches.
 The eastern walls of the tower and vestibule were supported by the west walls of the Grand Coffee Palace building.
 This was later not found to be an issue after a Civil Court case due to Mr. William McLean having been the owner of both town acres at the time the buildings were erected.

 The architects for the Cyclorama buildings were English & Soward, a business that started in 1880 consisting of Adelaide (Norwood)-born George Klewitz Soward and England born Australian migrant Thomas English.
 The cost of the project was £5000.